byungeunjeon/functional-adventure/README.md

 ## Game Over

 Player can die, ending the game prematurely.
 This happens when the player takes a ball (which is actually a grenade).
 The item "ball" is located in two places: garage and living room.
-Taking any one of two balls will make the player die with the aforementioned messages.
+Taking any one of two balls will make the player die.

-For example, you can do this (from the initialState) to make player die.
+For example, you can do this from the initialState to make player die.
 ```
 -> north and take ball
 ```